everappz/everappz.github.io/content/docs/guide/evermusic/evermusic-guide-playlists/_index.md

 - **Select:** Activates track selection mode, useful for deleting multiple tracks from the playlist or changing their order.
 - **Play next:** Adds playlist tracks to the top of the existing player queue.
 - **Play later:** Adds playlist tracks to the bottom of the existing player queue.
+- **Add songs:** Add new songs to the playlist.
+- **Rearrange songs:** Manually change the order of songs in the playlist using drag-and-drop.
+- **Rename:** Rename the current playlist.
+- **Edit image:** Edit the album artwork for the current playlist.
+- **Export songs list:** Export this playlist to different formats.
+You can read more [here](https://www.everappz.com/post/export-tracks-collection-from-evermusic-flacbox-to-m3u-csv-txt).
+- **Add to archive:** Zip current playlist including all tracks and m3u file.
+You can read more [here](https://www.everappz.com/post/how-to-archive-zip-playlists-albums-artists-and-genres-in-evermusic-flacbox-and-transfer-to).
 - **Sort:** Change the order of tracks in the playlist.
 Sorting options include "Song title," "Song number," "Album," "Artist," "Album artist," "Genre," "Composer," "Rating," "Year," "Beats per minute," "Duration," "File name," "File modification date," "File creation date," and "Manual."
 The "Manual" sort option allows manual reordering of songs using drag-and-drop.
 - **Search:** Search for a specific song within the current playlist.
-- **Add songs:** Add new songs to the playlist.
-- **Export songs list:** Export this playlist to different formats.
-You can read more [here](https://www.everappz.com/post/export-tracks-collection-from-evermusic-flacbox-to-m3u-csv-txt).
-- **Change songs order:** Manually change the order of songs in the playlist using drag-and-drop.
-- **Edit image:** Edit the album artwork for the current playlist.
-- **Rename:** Rename the current playlist.
 - **Grid/List:** Change the screen layout presentation.
 - **Delete playlist:** Delete the playlist from the Music library.
 Importantly, this action does not delete tracks from your storage, and it cannot be undone.